Gu-Miao/classnames/README.md

 classNames(null, false, "bar", undefined, 0, 1, { baz: null }, ""); // => 'bar 1'
 ```

-> The usage of this function is similar with [classnames](https://github.com/JedWatson/classnames#usage), different is we use `Set` to remove the repetition so that there is no `dedupe` version.
-And no `bind` function support yet.
+> The usage of this function is similar with [classnames](https://github.com/JedWatson/classnames#usage), the different is we use `Set` to remove the repetition so that there is no `dedupe` version.

+> No `bind` function for CSS Moduless support yet.

 ## License